Pesticides that are no longer required of must be disposed of legally and safely.

 Try to ensure that areas to be treated are measured accurately and that you have prepared the correct amount of spray solution.
 If you have any left over it may be sprayed onto an untreated part of the crop saved for that purpose or applied to the treated crop provided the maximum label dose is not exceeded.

 The sprayer may be washed down in the field, over a lined biobed or over a concrete area where the liquid drains to a lined biobed or a sump for future disposal.
 Internal tank rinsings may be sprayed onto an untreated part of the crop saved for that purpose or applied to the treated crop provided the maximum label dose is not exceeded.

 In England and Wales the only permitted disposal option is to use a waste or recycling contractor.
 A list of these contractors can be found at the Waste Directory.

 Alternatively, there is another resource for finding a contractor on the UK .Gov webpages here.

 Check, with the waste disposal contractor, whether pesticide packaging must be segregated into different materials (paper, plastics, metal, foil seals, etc.).
 Where available choose packs without seals; otherwise rinse the seals and avoid them blowing away.
 Either fully detach and place them in a leak-proof container or leave them partially attached.

 Always clean pesticide containers thoroughly before disposal.
-Use the induction bowl pressure rinsing device or triple rinse containers, and give them time to drain and dry.
+Use the induction bowl pressure rinsing device or triple rinse containers returning rinsings to the induction bowl/tank where possible, and give them time to drain and dry.